CAFDataProcessing/worker-document/README.md

     // e.document     (read-only)
 }
 ```
 This function calls the customization scripts, and if none of them have set the cancellation flag then calls the implementation's `DocumentWorker#processDocument processDocument()` function.
-The response of this function will be the processed document that should be add to the batch of documents.

 #### onAfterProcessDocument